 Genesis 22: 1-2

 In verse 1, God decided to test or tempt Abraham to see how faithful he truly was.
-I am currently reading The Dake bible which shows that prior to this request God had asked him to follow 6 major requests
+I am currently reading The Dake Bible which shows that prior to this request God had asked him to follow 6 tasks

 - To leave his native land (Gen 12:1)